adarsh-venugopal/java-interview-api/README.md

-# TalentReef Java API Interview Template

-## Description

-This [Spring Boot](https://spring.io/projects/spring-boot) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+# RESTful API backed for the Widget App

 ## Requirements